adithishetty901/Weight.Progress.Tracker/README.md

 Description:
-The Personal Weight Gain Tracker is a Python-based application designed to help users monitor their weight gain progress.
+The Personal Weight Gain Tracker is designed to help users monitor their weight gain progress.
 It tracks daily calorie intake, workout activity, and remaining calorie requirements based on individual goals.
 The project uses MySQL for data storage, enabling efficient logging and retrieval of user data, including meals and workouts.

 Features:
 #Log daily meals with calorie and protein information.